canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 #### Container Runtime Option B: Configure registry mirrors

-This requires that you have already setup a registry mirror, as explained in the preparation section on the private registry mirror.
+This requires having already set up a registry mirror, as explained in the preparation section on the private registry mirror.
 Complete the following instructions on all nodes.
-For each upstream registry that you want to mirror, create a `hosts.toml` file.
+For each upstream registry that needs mirroring, create a `hosts.toml` file.

 This example configured `http://10.100.100.100:5000` as a mirror for `docker.io`.